 Server Redundancy: Types, Benefits & Design

-When data is all-important to business operations, you need server redundancy when trouble strikes.
+Server redundancy performance is the top priority to ensure the operation of equipment and data center files.
 What happens if you lose access to your data and applications?
 If you don’t have server redundancy, your business may suffer disastrous losses.
 This article will cover all you need to know about server redundancy: its features, benefits, different types, and how to create server redundancy.

 What is Server Redundancy?